 Day 14

 I caught a ride to Bhaktapur from a cab driver named Suresh.
 After negotiating, we agreed that he would take me there, wait 2 hours, then drive me back to Thamel for 2000 Nepalese Rupees ($20).
-On the way out, I caught a glimpse of the Nepalese Parliament building, and its Supreme Court.
+On the way out, I caught a glimpse of the Nepalese Parliament building and its Supreme Court.
+Bhaktapur is a beautiful, ancient Newari town, but is lousy with an aggressive solicitation from locals wanting to be your guide.

 On the way back, Suresh suddenly stopped along the dusty highway, got out, and said that he'd be right back.
 After the first 5 minutes, I had it in my head that he had sold me and the car to kidney thieves, and I was going to be abducted at any moment.
 After 15 minutes, he came back with a 2 liter of black-market petrol.
 He explained that there was a shortage, and there was no gas available at the gas station.
-A man has to make a living in spite of shortages.
-BTW, I later observed a gas pump that charged 100 NPR's a liter.
+A man has to make a living despite shortages.
+BTW, I later observed a gas pump that charged 100 NPRs a liter.
 That is roughly $3+ a gallon for gas.

 On the way back, I also saw the Royal Palace, and Suresh made a stop to pick up his brother's wife.
-Ram took Jeffrey and I out to dinner that night.
+Ram took Jeffrey and me out to dinner that night.
 I ordered Filet Mignon, and they brought two.
-For a country with deep Hindu roots, this place really knows how to cook a steak.
+For a country with deep Hindu roots, this place knows how to cook a steak.

 Day 15